LX2003/Event-Management-System/README.md

 **Backend Application**

-Technology Stack: The framework that we use in this project is PHP with sql.
+Technology Stack: The framework that we use in this project is PHP with phpMyAdmin SQL.

 **API Documentation**